prest0nn/pbk/README.md

 ```

 ### **Option B: Manual Installation (Kali Linux / Debian)**
+If add-apt-repository crashes or if you are using Kali/Debian, follow these steps:

 If `add-apt-repository` crashes or if you are using Kali/Debian, use these steps to manually add the PPA and its security key.